now playing, sort of

 - it's free to use.

-- it seems to be in sync with my last.fm listening charts via scripting, rather than being a static image.
+- it seems to be in sync with my last.fm listening charts via scripting, rather than as a static image i have to generate each time.

-- i can generate a chart displaying what i've been listening to for the past week, month, 3 months, 6 months, year, or overall.
+- i can generate a chart displaying what i've been listening to for the past week, month, 3 months, 6 months, year, or overall--all in line with last.fm's listening report categories.

 - the caveat is having a last.fm account and enough of a backlog to be neatly collaged in a 3x3, 4x4, 5x5, or 10x10 image.

-- the collage updates every friday around 15:00 UTC, according to last.fm support.
+- last.fm's weekly listening reports update every friday around 15:00 UTC, according to last.fm support.

 embedding is simple and in line with bearblog's markdown cheatsheet. just generate chart, pull URL from address bar, insert, and voilà: